eternality8/TinkerBell/README.md

 - **Deterministic token budgets** – A shared `TokenCounterRegistry` normalizes counts per model, falls back to a byte-length estimator when `tiktoken` is unavailable, and ships with `scripts/inspect_tokens.py` for quick sanity checks.
 - **Context budget policy + trace compactor** – Budget checks now run (and enforce) by default, compacting oversized tool payloads into pointer summaries while keeping the original trace available for auditing.
 Settings still expose dry-run/override switches when you need to experiment.
 - **Phase 3 outline + retrieval** – Guardrail-aware `DocumentOutlineTool` and `DocumentFindSectionsTool` stream structured digests, surface pending/unsupported/huge-document hints, and fall back to offline heuristics while the controller injects "Guardrail hint" messages the agent must obey.
+- **Subagent sandbox toggle + telemetry** – Phase 4 selection scouts remain opt-in via the settings dialog, CLI flags, or `TINKERBELL_ENABLE_SUBAGENTS`, and the status bar now surfaces a "Subagents" indicator with live job counts and the latest telemetry event.
+- **Plot scaffolding memory (experimental)** – Optional character/entity + plot arc scaffolding ingests subagent summaries into a guarded store and exposes it through `DocumentPlotStateTool` so the controller can nudge agents toward continuity-aware edits when the flag is enabled.
 - **Turn-level telemetry** – The status bar and debug settings can stream per-turn prompt/tool budgets via `ContextUsageEvent` objects so regressions are visible before shipping.
 - **Versioned document bus** – Every snapshot now includes `{document_id, version_id, content_hash}` and `DocumentCacheBus` broadcasts `DocumentChanged`/`DocumentClosed` events so downstream caches can stay coherent.
 - **Markdown-first editor** – `EditorWidget` wraps `QPlainTextEdit`/`QsciScintilla` with headless fallbacks, Markdown preview, undo/redo, selection tracking, and theme hooks.